cohenjt/cohenjt.github.io/index.md

 __December 2021:__ In collaboration with ACORN leadership and students at Columbia University, I convened a session at the AGU Fall Meeting titled _Innovative Initiatives in Conducting Community-Based Science and Training the Next Generation of Practitioners_.

+__November 2021:__ Presented my third-year talk at the Oceanography Graduate Student Symposium titled _The Effective Depth of Air-Sea Interaction_.

-__October 2021:__ Successfully hosted the second virtual and 15th annual Graduate Climate Conference!
+__October 2021:__ Successfully chaired the second virtual and 15th annual Graduate Climate Conference!
+I also presented a poster on my research at the conference.

+__April 2021:__ Presented a lightning talk at the Northwest Climate Conference titled _Actionable Community-Oriented Research eNgagement (ACORN) with the UW Program on Climate Change_.